United States Regiments & Batteries > New Hampshire

-The 10th New Hampshire Volunteer Infantry Regiment lost 7 officers and 54 enlisted men killed or mortally wounded and 1 officer and 133 enlisted men died of disease in the Civil War.
+The Tenth New Hampshire Infantry Regiment lost 7 officers and 54 enlisted men killed or mortally wounded and 1 officer and 133 enlisted men died of disease in the Civil War.

 1862